 Gagging

-Patients with moderate gag reflexes may also have an issue wearing dentures.
+Patients with a moderate gag reflex may also experience difficulty wearing dentures.
 The denture will extend far back into the mouth, and some people feel like it gets too close to the throat.
 Individuals with severe gag reflexes may not be able to tolerate traditional dentures.

 Denture sores

-You will need to return to your dental office a few times to have the dentures adjusted so that they are not rubbing too hard in one spot, or to remove sharp spots.
-Denture sores will cease after several adjustments, but can occur occasionally over the course of your lifetime.
+You will need to return to your dental office a few times to have the dentures adjusted so that they are not rubbing too hard in one spot or to remove sharp spots.
+Denture sores typically cease after several adjustments, but can occasionally recur over the course of your lifetime.
 Most can be solved with minor denture adjustments.

 Cleaning issues

-A common mistake new complete denture wearers make is thinking they don't need to pay too much attention to their oral hygiene or perform cleaning maintenance on their dentures.
-They're fake teeth, after all.
+A common mistake new complete denture wearers make is thinking they do not need to pay close attention to their oral hygiene or perform regular cleaning maintenance on their dentures.
+They are fake teeth, after all.

-However, not taking good care of the dentures and your oral cavity can cause many issues, included fungal infections.
-Plus, not performing proper denture care will cause them to wear out faster.
+However, neglecting to take good care of your dentures and oral cavity can lead to numerous issues, including fungal infections.
+Additionally, failing to perform proper denture care will cause them to wear out more quickly.

 How to make upper dentures fit better?

-Dentures should eventually fit comfortably in your mouth and there are some things you can do to speed up the transition period.
+Dentures should eventually fit comfortably in your mouth, and there are several steps you can take to expedite the transition period.

-If you have loose fitting dentures, you can try a denture adhesive to help hold them in place.
-There are adhesive pastes or strips you can get from your local drug store.
+If you have loose-fitting dentures, consider using a denture adhesive to help keep them in place.
+There are adhesive pastes or strips available at your local drugstore.
 The strips can also provide some comfort if you have a sore spot.
-You'll also need to have several adjustment appointments after you get a new pair of dentures.
-It is not uncommon to go back a few times during the first few months of getting dentures.
+You will also need to have several adjustment appointments after you get a new pair of dentures.
+It is not uncommon to revisit the dentist a few times during the first few months of wearing dentures.

-Over time, your denture may become more loose than it was in the beginning.
+Over time, your denture may become looser than it was initially.
 This is common because the bone is constantly remodeling and reshaping itself.
-A denture repair service nearby can reline the denture so that it fits more snugly to your gum tissue.
+A nearby denture repair service can reline the denture to ensure it fits more snugly against your gum tissue.

 Lastly, if you cannot tolerate your denture due to a gag reflex, you may be able to get a palateless denture.
-These dentures look more like the lower denture because they are in a u-shape.
+These dentures resemble the lower denture more closely because they are in a U-shape.

 The only caveat to this is that you may need dental implants to help keep the denture in place since the suction from the soft palate will no longer be present.
 Implants will keep the dentures stable.